Frequently Asked Questions » If Flight 77 did not hit the building what happened to its passengers and crew?

 - Transcript of American Airlines Flight 77," New York Times, October 16, 2001, cached from the original.

-- "Air Traffic Controllers Recall 9/11."
-ABC News.
-2001 Oct 24.
-Quotes from that article are taken from the video-recorded interview, snippets of which aired on the show 20/20 the same day.
-The video of that report is currently available on YouTube, and a transcript is available on WebCite, archived from original.
+- "Air Traffic Controllers Recall 9/11," ABC News, October 24, 2001.
+Danielle O'Brien quotes printed in that article are taken from a video-recorded interview, snippets of which aired on the show 20/20 the same day.
+That 20/20 TV report is currently available on YouTube, and a transcript is available on WebCite, archived from original.

 - See our presentation "Flight 77: The White Plane" for a few examples of witnesses whose descriptions of the plane's apperance are not consistent AA77 or any other American Airlines jet.